1. Schoolhouse Floor Plan

-The bulk of the wall-to-wall carpet and foam underlay was well past it's useful life and was removed as my very first inside task, so that I could see exactly what I was dealing with underneath.
+The wall-to-wall carpet and foam underlay was well past it's prime and was removed to expose the original floorboards underneath.

 There are two chimneys on what is now the front side of the building and I want the inside to reflect that.

 2. Probing the extents.
 Starting in line with the centre of the hearth using the Dremel oscillating saw to remove chunks of plasterboard.
 Keeping a close watch out for electrical wiring